bocajthomas/SnapEnhance-Readme-/README.md

 Join our [Telegram Channel](https://t.me/SE_Extended) for Discussions, announcements, and releases!

 ## 💵 Donate
-SE Extended will always be free and open source for everyone, If you like it consider [Donating](https://www.paypal.me/Jhuddz00)
+SE Extended will always be free and open source for everyone, If you like it, Consider [Donating](https://www.paypal.me/Jhuddz00)

 ## 🤝 Contributing
 Contribuions are welcome!